PriyanshRaj30/JAVA/README.md

-*Three repositories: Write Java, Build Projects, Transform the Tech World!" ~('in Galadiel voice')*

- "Here's the Java cheat sheet, your guiding light in the midst of coding challenges in the darkest of times.
-When there's no light except the white font colors of your code and the output full of erorrs"
+ *"Here's the Java cheat sheet, your guiding light in the midst of coding challenges in the darkest of times.
+When there's no light except the white font colors of your code and the output full of erorrs ~('in Galadiel voice')"*

 ```java
 // Hello World Program